ParthGodse/ParthGodse/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Welcome to my GitHub profile!
 Here you'll find a collection of my projects.
-I'm a passionate about Machine Learning with a keen interest in leveraging data to solve real-world problems and drive innovation.
+I'm passionate about Machine Learning with a keen interest in leveraging data to solve real-world problems and drive innovation.
 My journey revolves around building and deploying robust machine learning models, optimizing algorithms, and exploring new techniques in the field of Artificial Intelligence.
-Currently, I am enjoying learning about Computer Vision and its various real-world applications.
+Currently, I am enjoying learning about Computer Vision and its various applications.

 ## Tech Stack